I am delighted to welcome you to the Governing Body page of the John Taylor High School website.

 Sally Moran (Co-opted Governor)

-Sally has been a co-opted governor linked to JTHS Data since 2017.
+Sally has been a co-opted governor since 2017 and is linked to JTHS Achievement and Assessment.
 She works for a UK chemical company focusing on financial analysis and strategic planning.
-Previously, she worked for Citigroup and Crédit Suisse Investment Banking in New York and London as a Vice President, specialising in advising US and European financial institutions on mergers & acquisitions and capital issuance.
-More recently, she set up data tracking systems for two local primary and preparatory schools.
-She has a particular interest in modern foreign languages and has worked with local schools introducing primary school children to French and German.
-She is married with two daughters (JTHS Years 8 & 9) and a son (Y6).
+Previously, she was an Investment Banker specialising in advising US and European financial institutions.
+More recently, she set up data tracking systems for local primary schools.
+She has three children studying at JTHS.

 Claire Sanders – Chair of the Learning and Standards Committee (Co-opted Governor)

-Claire was appointed as Co-opted Governor in 2011; a role which she finds both challenging and rewarding and thoroughly enjoys.
-Claire brings with her 10 years’ experience as a Human Resources Professional most recently as Senior Human Resources Manager at Burton Hospitals NHS Foundation Trust.
-She has a wealth of experience in Change Management, Employee Relations and Employment Law.
-Claire has a Masters in Human Resource Management, a Post Graduate Certificate in Strategic Workforce Planning and is also registered with the British Psychological Society, able to administer psychometric testing for both Recruitment and Development purposes.
-She is the proud parent of a delightful two year old boy.
+Claire was appointed as Co-opted Governor in 2011; a role that she finds interesting and rewarding and she thoroughly enjoys.
+Claire brings with her 15 years' experience as a Human Resources Professional within the NHS, most recently as the Head of Workforce at University Hospitals of Derby and Burton NHS Foundation Trust.
+She has a wealth of experience in all aspects of Human Resource Management.
+Claire has a Masters in Human Resource Management, a Post Graduate Certificate in Strategic Workforce Planning and is a member of the Chartered Institute of Personnel and Development (CIPD).
+She is married and the proud parent of two wonderful boys (6 and 4).

 Danielle Sears (Staff Governor)